MacPass/MacPass/README.md

 ## License

-MacPass, a KeePass compatible Password Manager for OS X Copyright (c) 2012-2017  Michael Starke (HicknHack Software GmbH) and all [MacPass contributors](https://github.com/MacPass/MacPass/graphs/contributors)
+MacPass, a KeePass compatible Password Manager for macOS Copyright (c) 2012-2026  Michael Starke (HicknHack Software GmbH) and all [MacPass contributors](https://github.com/MacPass/MacPass/graphs/contributors)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by